NFJones/audio-to-midi/README.md

   --activation-level ACTIVATION_LEVEL, -a ACTIVATION_LEVEL
                         The amplitude threshold for notes to be added to the MIDI file.
 Must be between 0 and 1.
   --condense, -c        Combine contiguous notes at their average amplitude.
+  --condense-max, -m    Write the maximum velocity for a condensed note segment rather than the rolling average.
   --single-note, -s     Only add the loudest note to the MIDI file for a given time window.
   --note-count NOTE_COUNT, -C NOTE_COUNT
                         Only add the loudest n notes to the MIDI file for a given time window.
   --bpm BPM, -b BPM     Beats per minute.
+Defaults: 60 --transpose TRANSPOSE, -T TRANSPOSE
+                        Transpose the MIDI pitches by a constant offset.
+  --key KEY [KEY ...], -k KEY [KEY ...]
+                        Map to a pitch set.
-Defaults: 60 --no-progress, -n     Don't print the progress bar.
+  --no-progress, -n     Don't print the progress bar.
 ```